Azure/ALZ-Bicep/docs/wiki/AzureMonitorBaselineAlerts.md

 ## Azure Monitor Baseline Alerts
 <!-- markdownlint-restore -->

-Currently, [Azure Monitor Baseline Alerts (AMBA)](https://azure.github.io/azure-monitor-baseline-alerts/) is not integrated into the ALZ-Bicep repository.
-However, this is something we are working on and will be available in the near future.
+At present, [Azure Monitor Baseline Alerts (AMBA)](https://azure.github.io/azure-monitor-baseline-alerts/) is not integrated into the ALZ-Bicep repository.
+However, this integration is underway and will soon be available.

-If you would like to not wait for this integration, you can deploy AMBA as a standalone deployment.
-This may be the best option as well as the most familiar scenario if you originally deployed the ALZ-Bicep framework using the PowerShell or Azure CLI scripts provided within the module READMEs.
-This can be done by following the guidance provided in the [AMBA documentation](https://azure.github.io/azure-monitor-baseline-alerts/patterns/alz/deploy/Introduction-to-deploying-the-ALZ-Pattern/).
+If you prefer not to wait for this integration, you can deploy AMBA as a standalone deployment.
+This might be the optimal choice and also aligns with familiar scenarios, especially if you initially deployed the ALZ-Bicep framework using the PowerShell or Azure CLI scripts provided within the module READMEs.
+Follow the guidance provided in the [AMBA documentation](https://azure.github.io/azure-monitor-baseline-alerts/patterns/alz/deploy/Introduction-to-deploying-the-ALZ-Pattern/) for deployment.

-On the otherhand, if you would like to integrate the Azure Monitor Baseline Alerts into your existing [Accelerator](https://github.com/Azure/ALZ-Bicep/wiki/Accelerator) deployment, you can follow the guidance provided in the following sections.
+Alternatively, if you wish to integrate Azure Monitor Baseline Alerts into your existing [Accelerator](https://github.com/Azure/ALZ-Bicep/wiki/Accelerator) deployment, follow the guidance provided in the following sections.

 > [!WARNING]
-> The following guidance provides a simplified version of the integration and will differ to what will be offered in the final integration.
-This is to provide an immediate solution.
+> The following guidance offers a simplified version of the integration and may differ from the final integration.
+This is provided for immediate solution.

-## Pre-Reqs
+## Pre-Requisites

-Please ensure you have deployed the initial Accelerator and meet the all pre-requisites as outlined in the the [AMBA prerequisites section](https://azure.github.io/azure-monitor-baseline-alerts/patterns/alz/deploy/Introduction-to-deploying-the-ALZ-Pattern/#prerequisites) for ALZ.
+Please ensure you have deployed the initial Accelerator and meet all prerequisites outlined in the [AMBA prerequisites section](https://azure.github.io/azure-monitor-baseline-alerts/patterns/alz/deploy/Introduction-to-deploying-the-ALZ-Pattern/#prerequisites) for ALZ.

 ## Integration Steps